shashanktm56/wasserstoff/README.md

 * The ingestion process is concurrent (parallel), allowing multiple PDFs to be downloaded and processed simultaneously using Python’s ThreadPoolExecutor.
 This improves performance and ensures efficient use of system resources.
 ## Summarization & Keyword Extraction
 Each PDF is processed by two core components:
-* "Custom Summarizer": Extracts a concise summary of the document.
+* **Custom Summarizer**: Extracts a concise summary of the document.
 The summary logic adapts to the length of the document, ensuring that short documents get shorter summaries while longer ones are summarized more comprehensively.